moisesfm67/ecoleta-project-web-and-mobile/README.md

 # ecoleta-project-web-and-mobile

-## project created to register collection points in the region, typescrip, react, knex and sqlite were used
+## project created to register collection points in the region, typescrip, react, knex, sqlite and other technologies were used

 ### api => back-end